 - Our Alumni

 Within the education domain, students will learn about the connections between policy and pedagogy, as well as the history, structure and goals of schooling.
-The business domain will focus on marketing, finance, and management as they pertain to venture creation – in general and to schools in particular.
-The entrepreneurial management of knowledge domain will provide students with an understanding of how to move research into practice.
+The business domain will focus on marketing, finance, and operations as they pertain to venture creation – in general and to schools in particular.
+The entrepreneurial management of knowledge domain will provide students with an understanding of how to move research into practice, technology management, intellectual property management, and communications.
 The combination and integration of all three domains will offer students a comprehensive perspective on innovative ventures in education and position them to create or join such ventures.

 In this domain, students study current education systems and policies, as well as the history of how these systems and policies evolved.
 Students also learn about the history, theory and application of various pedagogies and modes of school organization, as well as how they affect and are affected by government policy and public pressures.
 Students also study the changing landscape of delivery systems in urban public education.